Peperworx/pydevts/README.md

 PYDDS is based upon a simple concept: A cluster of nodes that can send and recieve events.

-PYDDS allows the implementation of different "nodes" and while PYDDS comes with some default nodes, the project is designed for the *implementation* of nodes.
+PYDDS is also lightweight, requiring only the external library [trio](https://github.com/python-trio/trio) although some examples may require additional libraries (these will be detailed in the examples description)

 ## How do I use this?